swig/cccl/README.markdown

 ## Introduction

 cccl is a wrapper around Microsoft's cl.exe Visual C++ compiler.
-It converts tradional Unix cc command line parameters to their cl.exe equivalents.
+It converts traditional Unix cc command line parameters to their cl.exe equivalents.

 The main use for cccl is for using Unix build processes with the Microsoft C/C++ compiler.
 Using cccl in conjunction with ports of Unix utilities, it is